gerhard-h/VirtualDesktops-FlyMenu/README.md

 ﻿# VirtualDesktops-FlyMenu

-A customizable fly-out menu triggered by (parts) of the screen edges.
+A customizable fly-out menu triggered by (parts) of the screen edges or hotkey

 This is a more conceized,faster alternative to Windows WIN+TAB functionality, for switching desktops.
 It also works while in full-screen remote desktop sessions.
-It can also or exclusivly be used as a launchpad vor programs or to execute keyboard shortcuts.
+It can also or exclusivly be used as a launchpad for programs or to execute keyboard shortcuts.

+## Shortcut / Taskbar / .lnk File support
+With the included `flyctl` script `autohotkey flyctl.ahk "Desktop 2"` you can create shortcuts to desktop actions (or any other actions) on the taskbar.

+## Hotkey (inbound) support
+Bind `autohotkey flyctl.ahk show` to any mouse key or gesture as an alternative activation method to screen edge trigger.

+## flyctl.ahk
+flyctl accepts any label in the menu as parameter `flyctl.ahk Next Desktop` is the same as `flyctl.ahk "Next Desktop"`
+There are some special commands: `start stop show reload quit exit`

 ```
 ┌──────────┌────────────▼────────┐─────────────────────────────────────┐